UrieLara/urielara/README.md

 ## Hello! 👋 I'm Uriel ##

-🎮 Aspiring Video Game Developer
-I'm currently studying Video Game Development, improving my skills to bring ideas to life and create engaging interactive worlds.
+🎮 I'm Uriel Lara, a passionate **Game Development Student** focused on building immersive interactive worlds.

+💻 Currently diving deep into **Unity** and **Godot** engine, and strengthening my skills in **C++/C#** for game logic and systems.
-💻 While I have experience with JavaScript, HTML, CSS, ASP.NET and deployment on Linux servers for web pages, my main focus is game development.
+<br>While my background includes web development with JavaScript, HTML, CSS, ASP.NET, and Linux server deployment, my true drive is transforming ideas into video games.

-🔍 I'm continuously learning and coding, building skills for a career in game development.

-☕ ~ _A good coffee always accompanies my lines of code_ ~
+☕ ~ Coding games, fueled by coffee ~
 <!--
 **UrieLara/urielara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.